County Galway Ireland · Co. Galway · Barna Save · Share

 ×

 It is not.
-It is a prosperous commuter village that happens to be on the coast.
-The appeal is the walk and the pier and a good dinner, not tradition.
+It is a prosperous Gaeltacht commuter village that grew up across the Celtic Tiger years and happens to sit on the coast.
+The appeal is the wood, the pier, the beaches and a good dinner - not tradition.

 ×